Central Myanmar, Myanmar: What to pack, what to wear, and when to go [2023]

 Voltage adapter

-A plug adapter that supports outlet types A, C, D, G and I. Ensure that you get the necessary type.
-The majority of adapters available online are simply plugs and require your devices to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should work in most places.
+A plug adapter that supports outlet types A, C, D, G and I. Check that you find the right type.
+A lot of adapters currently being sold are just plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most places.

 What to wear/what to pack: